huntdatacenter/rbgen/README.md

 R package
 ========

-An R package called [rbgen](https://bitbucket.org/gavinband/bgen/wiki/rbgen) is also constructed in the build directory.
-See the [rbgen wiki page](https://bitbucket.org/gavinband/bgen/wiki/rbgen) for more information on using this package.  **Warning**: this package is currently considered experimental - it may or may not work correctly.
-I blogged about how this is built [here](https://gavinband.github.io/biobank/bgen/2017/05/16/Getting_biobank_data_into_R.html).
+An experimental R package called [rbgen](https://bitbucket.org/gavinband/bgen/wiki/rbgen) is also constructed in the build directory.
+See the [rbgen wiki page](https://bitbucket.org/gavinband/bgen/wiki/rbgen) for more information on using this package.

 Download
 ========